cstrab/spreadsheet-db/README.md

     - [x] General - Replace React App and logo with spreadsheet-db
     - [x] useGrid.ts - Fix bug where if changing from table to table isLoading=true is not set
     - [x] General - Autosort rows by id column
+    - [x] useGrid.ts - Modal to prevent updates from user if any false in validation column when update pressed
 - [ ] Backend:
     - [x] main.py - Change /read to a GET request instead of POST and pass table_name as parameter
     - [x] main.py - Change /update to a PATCH request instead of POST since is a partial update